 There are many different ways to run Home Assistant.
 In this section please mention which you are using, e.g., manual installation, Hass.io, Hasbian or as container (Docker).
 It can help if you mention which operating system you are using because not all are supported on the same level.

-Please add the link to the documention of the component/platform in question.
+Please add the link to the documention of the integration/platform in question.
 E.g.,

 - issue with the